 Key Stage 4: (Years 9 – 11)

 We currently deliver our Key Stage 4 curriculum to Years 9, 10 and 11 with students continuing their studies in English, mathematics, science and PE but also having an opportunity to choose at least 4 ‘option’ subjects.
 These ‘options’ are chosen in January of Year 8 and include subjects they have already experienced, as well as new areas of study such as business and computer science.
 We also offer additional Federative courses at Carisbrooke College such as Health and Social Care.
 All students have the opportunity to complete the English Baccalaureate in Key Stage 4, which involves studying English, mathematics, science, a modern language and either history or geography.

 The Religious Education programme is designed according to the Isle of Wight agreed syllabus, ‘Living Difference III’; our chosen religions are Christianity, Islam and Buddhism.
 At Key Stage 3 Religious Education is taught in discrete one hour weekly lessons using a conceptual enquiry approach.
 In addition at both Key Stage 3 and 4, Religious Studies is taught as part of our Social Studies programme, with links to the PREVENT strategy of creating safe educational spaces.
 Our Religious Education programme helps to promote young people’s spiritual, moral and cultural development and prepares them for life in modern Britain.

 Our VI Form offers a full range of Level 3 academic courses; for more information see our separate VI Form prospectus.

-For more information on how you as a parent, or a member of the public, can find out more about the curriculum we are following, please contact Nick Krista via either our contact form or details on our Contact Page.
+For more information on how you as a parent/carer, or a member of the public, can find out more about the curriculum we are following, please contact Miss Karen Begley, Deputy Executive Headteacher via either our contact form or details on our Contact Page.